 From stone skulls and bones we continue the sinister part of the historical London walk to a morbid sight that has a connection to human bones.
 On the junction of Fenchurch Street, Leadenhall Street and Aldgate stands a historic water pump.
 Its official name is the Aldgate Pump, but it has also been referred to as the Pump of Death.

 The first mention of the Aldgate Pump dates back to the thirteenth century already.
 Not many people know that it marks the start of the East End.
-Dickens refers to it as such in his The Uncommon Traveller:
+Dickens refers to it as such in his The Uncommercial Traveller:

 “My day’s business beckoned me to the East End of London, I had turned my face to that part of the compass… and had got past Aldgate Pump.”